Mitch Daniels: End of Presidency

 Daniels was replaced by Dr. Mung Chiang as President of Purdue University effective January 1, 2023.

 As Daniels left Purdue, he openly explored a run for the U.S. Senate but ultimately declined, saying in a statement, "it's just not the job for me, not the town for me, and not the life I want to live at this point ... some people seek public office to be something, others to do something.
 My one tour of duty in elected office involved, like those in business before and academe after it, an action job, with at least the chance to do useful things every day.
 I have never imagined that I would be well-suited to legislative office, particularly where seniority remains a significant factor in one's effectiveness, and I saw nothing in my recent explorations that altered that view."

 One month after Daniels's departure from Purdue, the university's trustees named the business school the Mitchell E. Daniels, Jr. School of Business.
 The trustees had previously announced that State Street, a major campus corridor Daniels renovated, would be named Mitch Daniels Boulevard.
 That announcement was made at street festival in which hundreds waited to greet Daniels and bid him farewell.

+Following Daniels' departure, Purdue University was named the best managed university in the world by the Canadian firm Organizational Excellence Specialists with the report claiming, "Under Mitch Daniels’ leadership, Purdue pioneered fiscal accountability while improving public confidence in higher education."

+Return as interim president

+On May 25, 2026, the Purdue University Board of Trustees approved Daniels's appointment as interim president, effective July 1, 2026, following Mung Chiang's departure to become president of Northwestern University.
+Daniels agreed to serve while the university conducts a national search for its next president.